PetrKorab/Arabica/docs/source/Line plot.rst

 **Line plot** displays n-grams as a series of data points connected by straight line segments.

-Graph display unigrams (single words), and bigrams over monthly or yearly period.
+The graph displays unigram (single words) and bigram frequencies over a monthly or yearly period, reflecting the time-series structure of the dataset.

 -------------------------------------